Mental Health Services

 Each person that lives at Westleigh House has their own bedroom and shares communal facilities for cooking, dining, personal care, relaxing and pursuing home based leisure as well as enjoying the shared use of the very spacious gardens which include a greenhouse and vegetable patch in which we work in partnership with Walton Lea Project to develop gardening and vocational skills.
 People are encouraged to bring their own property and furniture with them and are welcome to decorate and personalise their own rooms.

-Whilst there is a common thread of supporting mental health and wellbeing, we know that everyone is different, so every support package will look different.
+The Community Mental Health and Wellbeing service support people across Warrington to manage their mental health and wellbeing.
 We get to know the people we support and all packages of support are based on person centred planning, which means they are tailored to the bespoke needs of the individual.
 The support workers get to know everyone they support as a person.
 Taking an interest in their tastes, talents, hobbies, experiences and ambitions the team work towards supporting them to reach their potential as part of their route to recovery and long term wellbeing.

 Colleagues involved in the delivery of the service are trained to deliver a wide range of support, including supporting behaviour that can be challenging, developing independence and confidence, supporting positive relationships and mindful communication.
 They are also trained to signpost on to other specialist and community based services that might be useful to the individual and that will become part of a network of personalised support and meaningful activity for them.

 We currently run six supported housing schemes in various locations across the Borough.
-This is a total of 57 tenancies in properties currently owned either by Warrington Community Living or ‘Your Housing’ Housing Group.
+This is a total of 56 tenancies in properties currently owned either by Warrington Community Living or ‘Your Housing’ Housing Group.
 Tenancies are let on an assured tenancy agreement or licence agreement.
-We have no limits on length of stay and will support people for as long as they have support needs.
 Although many of the people we support will settle and become long term tenants, it can be an important recovery success story if they move out of assured tenancy to become fully independent and no longer depending upon specialist services to support this.